MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 If Office is already installed on a device running Windows, and you initiate any other sort of installation, such as installing additional languages or installing a subscription version of Project or Visio, then Teams will get installed by default as part of that installation process, if the update channel and version you're using supports the default installation of Teams.

-To exclude Teams from being installed when you add a language pack or Project to an existing installation of Office, you must include the ExcludeApp element as shown in the following example of a configuration.xml file that can be used to add Project and the Japanese language pack to an existing installation of Office 365 ProPlus.
+To exclude Teams from being installed when you add a language pack or an application, such as Project, to an existing installation of Office, you must include the ExcludeApp element as shown in the following example.
+This example shows a configuration.xml file that can be used to add Project and the Japanese language pack to an existing installation of Office 365 ProPlus.

 > [!IMPORTANT]
 > There is a known issue with the installation process that currently requires including the ExcludeApp element for Teams in multiple places in the configuration.xml file.
 We're working on a fix for this issue so that repeating the ExcludeApp element for Teams in several places won't be necessary.
 We'll update this article when this known issue has been fixed.